wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

    <br /><br />

 Microsoft Threat Model Tool - dataflow diagrams that reflect potential threats.

-STRIDE is a memonic for classification of threats in an application:
+It uses STRIDE as a memonic for classification of threats in an application:
    * Spoofing of user identity
    * Tampering
    * Repudiation